cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 support generation and possibly ingestion of EDN for CBOR data items that are well-formed but not valid.
-It is RECOMMENDED that an implementation enables such usage only explicitly by an API flag.
+It is RECOMMENDED that an implementation enables such usage only explicitly by configuration (such as an API or CLI flag).
 Validity of CBOR data items is discussed in {{Section 5.3 of RFC8949@-cbor}}, with basic validity discussed in {{Section 5.3.1 of RFC8949@-cbor}}, and tag validity discussed in {{Section 5.3.2 of RFC8949@-cbor}}.